alphagov/prototype-scss-refactor/README.md

 * Add documentation for each layer
 * Remove placeholders % where used
 * Decide on use of prefixes o- object ?
+* Decide how to set widths for form-element__control

 ---